How Many Get a BBL [Statistics, Trends, Risks]

 10Facelift419,0464.1%

-The estimated mortality rate of complications during or following a BBL procedure have been put between 1:2,351 and 1:6,241.
-In other words 0.043% to 0.016% die from having a Brazilian Butt Lift..
+The estimated mortality rate of complications during or following a BBL procedure has been put between 1:2,351 and 1:6,241.
+In other words, 0.043% to 0.016% die from having a Brazilian Butt Lift.

 Although it might sound like a relatively small number it is very high in the world of cosmetic surgery.
 Comparatively, only 1:72,000 (0.0014%) die from breast augmentations.